Homology reveals significant anisotropy in the cosmic microwave background: Introduction

 \section{Introduction}

-The standard Lambda Cold Dark Matter (LCDM) paradigm of cosmology encapsulates and arises from the cosmological principle (CP), which posits that, on large enough scales, the Universe is isotropic and homogeneous \citep{pee80,peebles1993,Durrer_2015}.
-Though supported by strong mathematical, philosophical and historical foundations, the veracity of the fundamental tenets of CP has not yet been comprehensively and conclusively established, motivating theoretical and observational tests \citep{Secrest_2021,Oayda_2023,Dam_2023}.
-The recent focus of cosmology towards data gathering and analysis presents us with an unprecedented opportunity to test the postulates of the cosmological principle, and the ensuing standard model of cosmology.
-The data gathered are from both the early and late epochs in the evolutionary timeline of the Universe, and have thrown up a number of surprises.
-Among others, this includes the famous discrepancy in the inference of the Hubble parameter between early- and late-Universe data \citep{divalentinoTension2,Perivolaropoulos_2022,aluri2023}.
+The standard Lambda cold dark matter ($\Lambda$CDM) paradigm of cosmology encapsulates and arises from the cosmological principle (CP), which posits that, on large enough scales, the Universe is isotropic and homogeneous \citep{Milne1936,peebles1970,pee80,bbks,davis1985,hamilton1986,weinberg1987,white1993,liddle2000,harrison2000cosmology,saini2000,Durrer_2015,jones2017precision}.
+Though supported by strong mathematical, philosophical, and historical foundations, the veracity of the fundamental tenets of CP has not yet been comprehensively and conclusively established, motivating theoretical and observational tests \citep{ellis1984,Secrest_2021,Oayda_2023,Dam_2023,Ragavendra_2025}.
+The recent focus of cosmology toward data gathering and analysis presents us with an unprecedented opportunity to test the postulates of the CP, and the ensuing standard model of cosmology.
+The data gathered are from both the early and late epochs in the evolutionary timeline of the Universe, and consistently present evidence for tensions and anomalies, including the discrepancy in the inference of the Hubble parameter and $\sigma_8$ parameter between the data from the early and late Universe \citep{planck2015cosmoparams,planck2018cosmoparams,Burns_2018,Freedman_2019, Riess_2021,Balkenhol_2021,Rameez_2021,Abdalla2022,sarkar2022,Perivolaropoulos_2022,aluri2023}.

-The Cosmic Microwave Background (CMB) radiation is one of the more important probes of the properties of the early Universe.
-Emitted at the epoch of recombination, when the Universe was merely 380,000 years old, the fluctuation characteristics of the CMB trace the fluctuation characteristics of the matter distribution in the early Universe \citep{Durrer_2015,jones2017precision}, and offer the largest and the oldest canvas on which to test the postulates of CP.
-Therefore, studying the CMB fluctuations is essential towards understanding the properties of the stochastic matter field in the early Universe.
-The two components of the CMB radiation -- temperature and polarization -- present independent probes in to the properties of the primordial fluctuations \citep{durrer1999,seljak1997}.
+Cosmic microwave background (CMB) radiation is one of the more important probes of the properties of the early Universe.
+Emitted in the epoch of recombination, when the Universe was merely 380,000 years old, the fluctuation characteristics of the CMB trace the fluctuation characteristics of the matter distribution and represent an invaluable source of information on the properties of the early Universe \citep{sciama1967,silk1968,bond1984,bond1987,smoot1992,seljak1999a,de_Bernardis_2000,bouchet1999,bouchet2001,jaffe2001,bennett2003,Spergel_2003, Spergel_2007,planckmain,Durrer_2015,planck2015cosmoparams,jones2017precision,planck2018CMBspectraLikelihood}.
+They offer the largest and oldest canvas on which to test the postulates of CP.
+Therefore, studying the CMB fluctuations is essential for understanding the properties of the stochastic matter field in the early Universe.
+The two components of the CMB radiation -- temperature and polarization -- present independent probes into the properties of the primordial fluctuations \citep{seljak1997,zaldarriaga1997,durrer1999,de_Bernardis_2000}.